extemporelang/extemporelang.github.io/_docs/reference/memory-management.md

 new value.

 But what happens to the old value of `5` in memory?
-Well, it sits there unmolested, at least for a while.
+Well, it sits there untouched, at least for a while.
 But we can't reach it---the only 'handle' we had to refer to it with was the symbol `a`, and that's now bound to some other value instead.
 The value `5` in memory is 'unreachable'.
 So there's no point having it sitting around, taking up space like some freeloading relative.